Time-Based Control User Guide

 What is Energy Forecasting and How Does it Work

 Powerwall continuously runs an energy forecast, which means Powerwall learns and monitors the patterns of your seasonal energy use and solar production.
-When there is not enough sun available for your solar production and the forecast shows that you are likely to use energy at a high-cost time (peak period), your Powerwall prioritizes charging during a low-cost time (off-peak period) and discharging during a high-cost time (peak period).
+When there is not enough sun available for your solar production and the forecast shows that you are likely to use energy at a high-cost time (peak period), your Powerwall prioritises charging during a low-cost time (off-peak period) and discharging during a high-cost time (peak period).
 This may lead to instances where your Powerwall is idle, as it waits for an optimal opportunity to discharge, resulting in the use of solar or the grid to power your home.
 This method enables you to keep your energy costs down and to support the grid when energy imports are needed.

 Powerwall also uses a solar energy forecast produced using satellite weather data.
 This forecast is used to predict your rooftop solar energy production as the weather changes and also helps Powerwall make better decisions about when to charge and discharge while it is on Time-Based Control.
 For example, if a forecast predicts significant cloudy weather tomorrow, your Powerwall may be programmed to charge earlier from the grid during a low-cost time period instead of normally charging from excess solar.